Table of contents

 Delivery: Launch the product to the market.

-When executed effectively, this process can lead to innovation and customer satisfaction.
+When executed effectively, the product development process can lead to innovation and customer satisfaction.

 Customer needs and market research